sueddeutsche/editron/README.md

 Editron is a JSON-Editor, which takes a JSON-Schema to generate an HTML form for user input and live validation.
-The editor can be used as a component in your web application.
+The editor can be used as a component in your web application and completly customized by custom editors and plugins.

 ![editron](./docs/images/logo.png)